 Posts by Doug Hubley

 Hello from Bates!
-Here’s a listing of public events at the college Feb.
-22-March 31, 2013.
+Here’s an updated listing of public events at the college for the period Sept.
+13-30, 2013.

 During Convocation 2013, President Clayton Spencer offered an address that drew connections between the education that the new students are beginning and the lives Bates hopes to prepare them for.

 Megan Lubetkin ’16 raised not only produce and livestock, but awareness of programs such as food shares for families in need and cooking classes for at-risk and refugee youth.